-Head through the tunnel to what Therme Erding have named the GALAXY ERDING, Europe’s biggest waterslide fun Park, which is a waterslide complex with rides suitable for all age groups and swimming abilities – trust me I can’t really swim and I still spent time here shooting through tubes and down slippery slides although there were some that I left up to Paul to experience.
+Head through the tunnel to what Therme Erding has named the GALAXY ERDING, Europe’s biggest waterslide fun Park, which is a waterslide complex with rides suitable for all age groups and swimming abilities – trust me I can’t really swim and I still spent time here shooting through tubes and down slippery slides although there were some that I left up to Paul to experience.

 On top of this, there is also a second relaxation area complete with two further Jacuzzis inside and one rather hot one outside that has therapeutic properties believed to be perfect for those ailed by muscle pain and arthritis.

-Within this area you also have the opportunity to purchase a lunchtime buffet style meal which, considering where we were we both agreed it to be of reasonable cost, before heading off to get a free mud pack treatment, which seems to be a must for everyone visiting.
+Within this area, you also have the opportunity to purchase a lunchtime buffet-style meal which, considering where we were we both agreed it to be of reasonable cost, before heading off to get a free mud pack treatment, which seems to be a must for everyone visiting.

 For Those That Want Something More…